tinganho/connect-modrewrite/README.md

 Each rewrite rule is a string with the syntax:
 `MATCHING_PATHS REPLACE_WITH [FLAGS]`.
 `MATCHING_PATHS` should be defined using a regex string.
 And that string is passed as an argument to the javascript `RegExp Object` for matching of paths. `REPLACE_WITH` is the replacement string for matching paths.
 Flags is optional and is defined using hard brackets.
 We currently only support the last flag `[L]`.
 Please give suggestions to more flags that makes sense for `connect-modrewrite`.
 Keep in mind that `grunt-contrib-connect` is meant to be a simple static server.

+## NEW IN VERSION 0.3
+Connect-modrewrite normalized all URL:s that where assets before.
+Now in version 0.3 you need pass it as the second argument.
+The second argument needs to be a JS RegExp object.
+If a match occur I normalize urls process will begin.
+Normalizing assets can be convenient e.g. if you are serving JS/CSS files under the URL, http://localhost/blog/2.
+The browser will request the asset with e.g. http://localhost/blog/style.css instead of http://localhost/style.css.
+If you pass in `/\/blog/` as the second argument in `modRewrite` above, it will normalize all assets urls that begins with `/blog`

 ## Inverted URL matching
 Begin with `!` for inverted URL matching.